virajvekaria/ES666-Assignment3/README.md

 ## Create Your Stitcher

- - Check output related to`DartVader's` submission.
+ - Check output related to`DarthVader's` submission.
 The `try` block in `main.py` should not fail.
 The returned outputs from `stitcher.py` should be in required order: stitched_image and a list of matrices.
 The `stitched_image` will get saved in `./results` folder.
  - You can delete dummy submssions included in Repo.
  - Create a folder inside src with `stitcher.py` and complete the class method `make_panaroma_for_images_in` as discussed above.
  - Check `./results` for generated results.

+Note: For Homography matrix estimation, use of library functions are not allowed.
+You can detect and match feature descriptos using utilities provided by existing libraries.

 ## Submission